tsatria03/CookyCraze/docks/readme.txt

 The third is buying one of every affordable bundle at a custom quantity.
 At the bottom of each category is a buy one of every affordable bundle option, which appears whenever at least one bundle in the category is within your budget.
 Selecting it prompts you for how many of each you want to buy, and the game purchases that many of every affordable bundle in the category at once, skipping any you cannot afford.

 The fourth is buying one of every affordable bundle at the maximum quantity.
-When the prompt appears, the maximum number of full passes you can afford is already filled in.
+When the prompt appears, the maximum number of times you can afford to buy the full set is already filled in.
 Simply press enter and the game buys as many of each affordable bundle as your budget allows.

-The key difference between bundles and the singles shop bulk buy is not price, but convenience.
-A bundle packages a curated combination of stats into a single purchase, so you can upgrade multiple stats at once without extra navigation.
+Both shops support bulk buying, but they work differently.
+The singles shop lets you buy as many of each individual stat as you can afford, one stat at a time.
+Bundles package a curated mix of stats into a single purchase, so you can upgrade multiple stats at once in one transaction.
 The cost works out the same either way, since both use the singles shop prices as the foundation.

 The singles shop.
 Buy individual stat upgrades using your money.
 Three stats are available: auto cookies, manual cookies, and baking speed.